MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 - **Identity management - identity providers**: Clients that can't use identities located in the Microsoft Entra tenant that's backing the Azure OpenAI instance must share a single full-access API key.
 API keys have security usefulness limitations and are problematic when multiple clients are involved and all share the same identity.

-- **Network security**: Depending on client location relative to your Azure OpenAI instances, public internet access to LLM models might be necessary.
+- **Network security**: Depending on client location relative to your Azure OpenAI instances, public internet access to language models might be necessary.

 - **Data sovereignty**: Data sovereignty in the context of Azure OpenAI refers to the legal and regulatory requirements related to the storage and processing of data within the geographic boundaries of a specific country or region.
-Your workload needs to ensure regional affinity for clients to comply with data residency and sovereignty laws, which involves multiple Azure OpenAI deployments.
+Your workload needs to ensure regional affinity so that clients can comply with data residency and sovereignty laws.
+This process involves multiple Azure OpenAI deployments.

 ### Cost optimization challenges